pusher/feeds-client-js/README.md

 ### `pusherFeeds.feed`

 Returns a reference to a particular feed, from which subscriptions and history queries can then be made.
-Takes a single options object with the following properties.
+Takes a `feedId`.

-- `feedId`: [required] the unique identifier of the feed

 ### `feed.subscribe`